-The structure of the Glendowie College Board of Trustees is as follows:
+The structure of the Glendowie College Board is as follows:

 The Board normally meet eight times per year, and also operate a 'Finance and Property' sub-committee.
 Parents and other members of the community are welcome and encouraged to attend the Board meetings as observers.